- 1. Name of the medicinal product

 General disorders and administration site conditions:Swelling and peripheral oedema

 Investigations:Hypercalcaemia Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the the Yellow Card Scheme, website www.mhra.gov.uk/yellowcard.
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme, website at www.mhra.gov.uk/yellowcard.

 DistributionCaspofungin is extensively bound to albumin.
 The unbound fraction of caspofungin in plasma varies from 3.5 % in healthy volunteers to 7.6 % in patients with invasive candidiasis.
 Distribution plays the prominent role in caspofungin plasma pharmacokinetics and is the rate-controlling step in both the alpha- and beta-disposition phases.
 The distribution into tissues peaked at 1.5 to 2 days after dosing when 92 % of the dose was distributed into tissues.
 It is likely that only a small fraction of the caspofungin taken up into tissues later returns to plasma as parent compound.
 Therefore, elimination occurs in the absence of a distribution equilibrium, and a true estimate of the volume of distribution of caspofungin is currently impossible to obtain.